TimVincii/Terrastorage/README.md

 ⏺️ Favorite items are protected from being:
 * Thrown out of the inventory.
 * Shift-pressed to a different inventory.
-* Swapped with a hotbar item during a hotbar keybind press.
+* Swapped from the hotbar to a different inventory during a hotbar keybind press.
 * Deleted in the creative inventory screen.
 * Moved by **Deposit All** or **Sort Inventory**.
 * Modified by **Quick Stack** or **Quick Stack To Nearby Storages**.